-Since 1950 Courtesy Gas has been proud to serve the St. Augustine area with quality propane and professional service.
-We offer many different type of services so give us a call and see what we can do for you.
+Since 1950, Courtesy Gas has been proud to serve the St. Augustine area with quality propane and professional service.
+We offer many different types of services, so give us a call and see what we can do for you.

 Propane is now the most widely used alternative fuel in residential homes because it’s safe, cost-efficient, and offers lower carbon emissions.
 From energy-efficient tankless water heaters to stylish stainless-steel appliances, propane products offer you exceptional performance at a much lower cost than electricity.

 Courtesy Gas still family-driven after decades in business

 If the Jones family didn’t get along, Courtesy Gas would just be another local business that faded away.

 While the day-to-day operations are mostly left to his children and grandchildren, Jones still keeps a hand in things.
 A cancer survivor, Jones said he likes to stay involved but trusts the younger generations to keep things rolling.

 “I’m just thankful to be here,” Jones said.
 “I’m enjoying seeing it [Courtesy Gas] continue.”

 The rest of the family is committed to doing the same thing.
 Debbie Jones Bailey, Stan’s daughter, is the office manager for the South Rodriguez Street office.
 Steve Jones Jr. is operations manager for the company.
 Also, his wife, Misty Jones, and sister-in-law Debbie Jones work for Courtesy.

 Not every employee has to be part of the Jones family, though.
 Teir Blake is head service technician, who has been an employee for 20 years.
 He’s mostly treated as if he’s part of the family.